Delta drops BP fuel contract early at airline's Trainer refinery

-NEW YORK Delta Air Lines Inc (DAL.N) has severed a multi-year contract with BP (BP.L) to exchange refined fuels from Delta's Trainer refinery for more jet fuel, the company said on Thursday.
+NEW YORK, July 24 Delta Air Lines Inc has severed a multi-year contract with BP to exchange refined fuels from Delta's Trainer refinery for more jet fuel, the company said on Thursday.

 A Delta spokesman did not return calls for additional comment.
 A spokesman from BP declined to comment.